Reading Logs · seinen

 So, yeah, heed my warning: don’t get too engrossed, this series got chopped.
 And just when it started to get interesting, too!

 In my honest opinion, I think this guy starts off as a sore loser.
 (Here is the start of the SPOILERS.)
 He was being such a jerk toward his ex.
-And that, more or less, might have contributed to make whatever she is now.
-But, he does feel guilty, and knows that he was being a complete asshole.
-Isn’t that a recipe for a good character development?
+And that, more or less, might have contributed to making whatever she is now.
+But, he does feel guilty and knows that he was being a complete asshole.
+Isn’t that a recipe for good character development?

 But forget character development.
 There is no room for that.
-The manga got axed in chapter 20, just when you’ll think it might turn into something great.
+The manga got axed in chapter 20, just when you think it might turn into something great.

 What is this power?
 How did he get it?
 Who is that mysterious girl?
 What’s her story?
 These are a few questions that will, sadly, never get answers.

-Even if this manga did not get axed, I don’t think I would be fan.
+Even if this manga did not get axed, I don’t think I would be a fan.
 Depending on the development of the story, tho.
-However, I do agree with most people out there, this could be something good for people who love titles with darkish, supernatural ecchi hint.
+However, I do agree with most people out there, this could be something good for people who love titles with darkish, supernatural ecchi hints.

 Drama, Romance, Seinen, Supernatural